sciencemesh/sciencemesh/docs/content/en/docs/_index.md

     weight: 20
 ---

-This is the documentation for the ScienceMesh project.
+This is the documentation for the ScienceMesh project, describing technical aspects of joining the infrastructure.

 We recommend you to start reading the [Overview]({{< ref "docs/Overview" >}}).